Residue sums for superconformal indices: Residue sums for elliptic hypergeometric integrals

 Let us denote by $\mu_{\text{red}}(x)$ the $x$--dependent part of the additional factors in the denominator of the integrand that appear in the integral when using the reduced measure.
 For example, for the $\cN=4$ SYM index (\ref{eq:full-index-suN-n=4-defn}),

 where we think of $s_{N-1}$ as $x$ in this appendix.
-Assume that $\cP(x)$ has only simple poles and that the absolute values of the fugacities satisfy the conditions $|p|=|q|<1$, and $|a_\a|,|b_\a|<1$, for all $\a$.
-Consider the contour integral
+We assume that $\cP(x)$ has only simple poles and that the absolute values of the fugacities satisfy the conditions $|p|=|q|<1$, and $|a_\a|,|b_\a|<1$, for all $\a$.
+We then consider the contour integral

 where, as above, $\e=0$ corresponds to using the full measure, and $\e=1$ to using the reduced measure.
-We can then express \eqref{eq:generalized-EHI-2} as the following formal residue sum:
+We can express \eqref{eq:generalized-EHI-2} as the following formal residue sum:

 where $\prod_{\b'}\equiv\prod_{\b\neq i}^A$.
 We note that all the residue sums for full superconformal indices evaluated in this work follow from the formal evaluation (\ref{eq:generalized-EHI-evaluation}) of (\ref{eq:generalized-EHI-2}).
 Depending on the values of the fugacities $a_\a,b_\a$, one can check in individual cases whether the formal sum is convergent.
-An interesting example is discussed in Section \ref{ssec:ell-hypergeom-integrals}, where we consider $s_{N-1}$ integral (\ref{eq:full-index-suN-n=4-s_N-1-integral}) for $\cN=4$ $SU(N)$ SYM, which corresponds to a not quite well-poised elliptic hypergeometric integral.
+An interesting example is discussed in Section \ref{ssec:ell-hypergeom-integrals}, where we consider the $s_{N-1}$ integral (\ref{eq:full-index-suN-n=4-s_N-1-integral}) for $\cN=4$ $SU(N)$ SYM.